 To make the compote:

 - In a small pot, combine the rhubarb, strawberries and water.
 Bring to a gentle boil, then turn down the heat to medium-low and keep uncovered on a low simmering.
-Mix frequently to prevent the fruits from sticking to the bottom.
-Keep cooking until you reach the desired consistency, in between 10 to 20 minutes.
+Stir often to prevent the fruits from sticking to the bottom.
+Keep cooking until you reach the desired consistency, in between 15 to 20 minutes.

-- When the compote is cooked, add the maple syrup and mix.
+- When the compote is done cooking, add the maple syrup and stir.
 Set aside.

 To make the grain bowl:

-- Add the barley and steel-cut oat to a fine mesh colander and rinse the grains well.
+- Add the barley and oat to a fine mesh colander and rinse the grains well.

-- Once the grains are cooked to your taste, add the vanilla extract and maple syrup.
-Mix well.
+- Once the grains are cooked, add the vanilla extract, maple syrup and stir to combine.

-- Separate the cooked grains in between 2 bowls.
-Add the compote on top and other garnishes if you want (hemp seeds, fresh strawberries, almond milk, etc).
+- Divide the cooked grains in between 2 bowls.
+Add the compote on top and other garnishes if you want (hemp seeds, fresh strawberries, extra milk, etc).
 Enjoy!